BrandonXu6106/obsidianpublish/content/thoughts/organizing system.md

 ### General organizing principles

-1. We organize [[collections|collections]] of resources using the properties that are easiest to perceive, or whose values vary the most among the items in the collection
+1. We organize [[collections.md|collections]] of resources using the properties that are easiest to perceive, or whose values vary the most among the items in the collection
 2. We group together resources that we often use together
 3. We put rare or unique resources where we can protect them